Eiim/Chokistream/README.md

 # Licensing

-NTRClient.java and NTRUDPThread.java include work derived from [NTRClient](https://github.com/Nanquitas/NTRClient), which is licensed under GPLv2.
-Therefore, those files are licensed under GPLv2-only.
+NTRClient.java includes work derived from [NTRClient](https://github.com/Nanquitas/NTRClient) and [NTR](https://github.com/44670/NTR), projects which are licensed under GPLv2.
+Therefore, this file is licensed under GPLv2-only.
 All other files are licensed under GPLv2-or-later.

 Prior to commit [5ac6e58](https://github.com/Eiim/Chokistream/commit/5ac6e585446b7e2bd3d652351066ad1fe421b70e), HzModClient.java (and at times other files) contained work derived from [Snickerstream](https://github.com/RattletraPM/Snickerstream), which is licensed under GPLv3-only, and so the entire repository was licensed under GPLv3-only.
 However, this is no longer the case.
-As such, the repository as a whole is now licensed under GPLv2, and the repository excluding NTRClient.java and NTRUDPThread.java is licensed under GPLv2-or-later.
+As such, the repository as a whole is now licensed under GPLv2, and the repository excluding NTRClient.java is licensed under GPLv2-or-later.
 The GPLv2-licensed additions from NTRClient were added after the removal of GPLv3-licensed code from Snickstream.